corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

 # Overview

 The [Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) mod is missing three entity definitions for it to properly apply its textures to permanently ruined ringworld sections.
 It already has the correct graphics meshes, however the entity associations for the game to find them are missing.
 This mod adds the three missing entities so that permanently ruined ringworld sections will can match the `machine_01` graphical culture - which includes sections destroyed by The Interloper with Origin: Shattered Ring.
-In line with this mod's other prerequisite [Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102), habitable Machine ringworld sections feature animated clouds and use the Gaia planet textures (instead of continental).
+In line with this mod's other prerequisite [Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102), habitable Machine ringworld sections feature clouds and use the Gaia planet textures (instead of continental).

-This mod now also features enhancements to the Machine Shipset habitats.
-The tier 1 and 2 habitats have both been adjusted - T1 is now color-matched to your empire flag, and T2 keeps its interior terrain after being upgraded.
-The T3 habitats, which are mini-ringworlds, now display their terrain and feature animated clouds.
+This mod also features enhancements to the Machine Shipset habitats.
+The tier 1 and 2 habitats have both been adjusted - T1 is color-matched to your empire flag, and T2 keeps its interior terrain after being upgraded.
+The T3 habitats, which are mini-ringworlds, display their terrain and feature clouds.

+Note: as of Stellaris version 3.6 "Orion" changes to shaders mean that Machine ringworlds and T3 habitats no longer have animated clouds.

 # Changes